pashov/audits/team/md/Trove-security-review_2026-01-04.md

 # Introduction

-<p>A time-boxed security review of the <strong>P123D456/sale-a</strong> repository was done by Pashov Audit Group, during which <strong>Shaka, DemoreXTess, Ch_301</strong> engaged to review <strong>Trove</strong>.
+<p>A time-boxed security review of the <strong>P123D456/sale-a</strong> repository was done by Pashov Audit Group, during which <strong>Shaka, DemoreXTess, Ch_301</strong> engaged to review <strong>Trove Tokensale</strong>.
 A total of <strong>3</strong> issues were uncovered.</p>

-# About Trove
+# About Trove Tokensale

-<p>Trove is an token sale smart contract that allows users to participate using whitelisted ERC-20 tokens or native currency, while tracking individual and total contributions.
+<p>Trove is an exchange for Collectibles, RWAs and Equities.
+The scope of the audit is a token sale smart contract that allows users to participate using whitelisted ERC-20 tokens or native currency, while tracking individual and total contributions.
 It supports controlled refunds after the sale ends, and owner-managed fund withdrawal with strict lifecycle enforcement.</p>

 # Security Assessment Summary